Newcastle United v Tottenham Hotspur

 Jamaal Lascelles, Joe Willock and Jonjo Shelvey are available following injury.

+Two unnamed Tottenham players have tested positive for Covid-19 having trained on Thursday and will both have to isolate for 10 days.

-Tottenham Hotspur full-back Matt Doherty is a doubt after he sustained a knock on international duty.
+Spurs full-back Matt Doherty is also a doubt after he sustained a knock on international duty.

 Giovani Lo Celso, Cristian Romero, Davison Sanchez and Emerson Royal are travelling back from South America but should make the squad.